TheThomasD/Vigo-16/README.md

 ### Controling the Speaker

 There is a small speaker that could provide some feedback as well.
-And after connecting the display maybe this a simpler task with a "low haning fruit" :) I knew there was a speaker, but I didn't know where it was located and I did not know how the component looked like.
+And after connecting the display maybe this a simpler task with a "low hanging fruit" :) I knew there was a speaker, but I didn't know where it was located and I did not know how the component looked like.
 Nevertheless, I found the speaker and via some electronic parts it is connected to GPIO 21.
 Maybe this is good starting point.

+Actually, implementing the speaker was really easy.
+With some googeling I found a nice `pitches.h` file that can be used with the standard Arduino `tones()` function.
+Now, I can also give audio feedback.

+Next steps:

+1. ~~make the speaker work~~
+2. make the SD card reader work
+3. make the buttons work
+4. make the Wifi (and Bluetooth?) work
+5. connect to the GRBL board via serial connection
+6. implement nice menus etc.

+### Accessing the microSD card